-Deleting conditional formatting from a report column
+Deleting a conditional formatting rule

 This section describes how you can delete conditional formatting rules from a report column.

 How to delete conditional formats

 - 1 Select the column, then from the context menu, choose Format→Conditional Formatting. - 2 On Conditional Formatting, choose Delete Rule for each conditional formatting rule that you want to remove.
 Choose OK.